SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 The Coordinator also liaises with Student Support Services at the City of Bath College to plan and prepare for transition to the College.

-For students with EHCPs or Statements, support starts as early as year 7, when plans are put in place at the Annual Transition Review.
+For students with EHCPs, support starts as early as year 7, when plans are put in place at the Annual Transition Review.
 The student’s key worker works through a document called “My Future, My Choice” with the student 1:1 and support needs are identified through this process.
 A Pupil Centred Plan is then put in place and becomes part of the annual review process from then on.

 11. How are the school’s resources allocated and matched to children’s special educational needs?